My Dog Killed A Bird, What Do I Do?

 Most dogs love being in the spotlight.
 They enjoy attention and excited reactions from all the family members.
 So they may display negative behavior to attract attention.

 Dogs often do things that you will find awful or annoying.
 Chasing and killing a bird seems like a feat to them.
-They may kill a bird in order to amaze and impress people around them.
+They may kill a bird to amaze and impress people around them.
 They think that bringing a dead bird will prove them as a smart dog in front of you.

 Killing due to hunger or a dietary issue